antfriend/antfriend.github.io/a32_mega_ttdb.md

 The A32 Mega is a Claude-driven umwelt librarian — the "mega" variant of the A32 autonomous agent framework.
 Where a standard A32 runs on a $5 ESP32 microcontroller performing deterministic sense-reason-act loops across a single TTDB file stored in flash, the mega holds six TTDB knowledge bases simultaneously and reasons over all of them in natural language.

 The mega's umwelt is defined by this file.
-Its knowledge corpus is six source TTDBs:
+Its knowledge corpus is seven source TTDBs:

 1. **[story_of_stories_ttdb.md](?ttdb=story_of_stories_ttdb.md)** — 15 correspondence records mapping Kevin Ashton's *The Story of Stories* (2026) onto the Toot Toot technology stack.
 Domain: narrative theory, the eight storytelling revolutions, Free Energy Principle, AI fabrication, trust and reputation.
 2. **[TootTootTerminologyDB.md](?ttdb=TootTootTerminologyDB.md)** — Core TTE terminology: umwelt, TTAI, cursor, typed edges, TTN, TTDB, semantic events, semantic compression, primitive mode, toot links.
 The definitional spine of the stack.